ciciswann/course-notes-assignments/README.md

-# Course Notes and Assignments
+# CS Course Notes and Assignments

 A compilation of notes and assignments for courses related to my CS degree.